webern/mx/README.md

 * g++ (Debian 6.3.0-18+deb9u1) 6.3.0 20170516
 * cmake version 3.7.2

-Visual Studio should be very close to working if you use cmake.
-The most likely issues you will run into with VS is includes that need to be added here and there.
+Visual Studio should be very close to working.
+A good first pull request would be to compile with VS and add the version to the list above.

 There are three cmake options: